GabeScott/standard-works-vault/General Conference/1984 April - Counsel to the Saints.md

 Successful parents have found that it is not easy to rear children in an environment polluted with evil.
 Therefore, they take deliberate steps to provide the best of wholesome influences.
 Moral principles are taught.
 Good books are made available and read.
 Television watching is controlled.
 Good and uplifting music is provided.
 But most importantly, the scriptures are read and discussed as a means to help develop spiritual-mindedness.

 In successful Latter-day Saint homes, parents teach their children to understand faith in God, repentance, baptism, and the gift of the Holy Ghost.
-(See D&C 68:25.)
+(See [[D&C 68.25|D&C 68:25]].)

 Family prayer is a consistent practice in these families.
 Prayer is the means to acknowledge appreciation for blessings and to humbly recognize dependence on Almighty God for strength, sustenance, and support.